bilsiq/comp723-text-mining/report.md

 #### Adding more RAM (Random access memory)

-As discussed above the main problem we faced is not having enough RAM memory to carry out the process of vectorizing the dataset.
+As discussed above the main problem we faced is not having enough RAM memory to carry out the process of vectorizing the data-set.
 Adding more RAM was a possible solution however in our case this option wasn't feasible due to the uncertainty of the amount of the RAM we needed to run the algorithms efficiently.